thomas-j-vincent/advent-of-code/Day3/Day3README.txt

 I then define "removes" as the length of the line - 12 (the twelve characters we have to keep) we then declare our list "result" which is where the results get appended.
 I then loop through the digits in "digits" and while there is at least one digit in "result", there are "removes" remaining and the last digit is smaller than the current digit I remove the current digit from the "result" list, and then I reduce the amount of "removes" left.
 This continues until there are no "removes" left.
-The remaining digits are then appended
+The remaining digits are then appended to "results".
+If for some reason there is still more than twelve digits in the result list, we then shorten the digits from the right.